 How to Order and Take a DNA Test

 The first step is identifying which DNA test you need to take.
-After you’ve compared the best DNA tests and found the one you want, you need to do the following:
+After you’ve compared the best DNA tests and found the one you want, here’s how to order and take a DNA test:

 Place an order through the website